endegraaf/fedora-install/README.md

 ```

 ### Desktop environment
 - Gnome is fine but KDE gives way more customization options.
+Also a keen user of i3 at this moment!
+See dotfiles repo.

 ### Video editing & graphics
 - Open Broadcaster Software